Skip to main content Scroll Top

 OAKLAND, MD

-Located at Deep Creek Lake in Maryland, The Birch Bower is a new, accessible house designed to be used in three different scenarios: as a one-bedroom getaway for the owner, as a hub to host family and friends, and as a rental property for vacationers.
+Located at Deep Creek Lake in Garrett County, Maryland, The Birch Bower is a new, accessible house designed for maximum flexibility.
+It can be used as a one-bedroom retreat for the owner, a gathering place for family and friends, or a rental property for vacationers.

-The house is composed of two volumes that are connected by a one-story entry hyphen, which leads directly to a path to the lake.
-The communal living, dining, and kitchen spaces are situated in one volume, while all of the guest bedroom suites occupy the other volume.
+The house is composed of two saltbox volumes that are connected by a one-story entry hyphen, which leads directly to a path to the lake.
+The communal living, dining, and kitchen spaces occupy one volume, encouraging gathering through its open plan, while all the guest bedroom suites are situated in the other volume, for greater privacy.
 An owner’s suite with a private roof deck is located above the communal areas and is accessed by a hidden stair.
-All of the rooms and spaces are oriented to the views of the lake.
+All the rooms and spaces are oriented to maximize views of the lake.

 PROJECT CREDITS